Police Shooting

 One of Babb’s sisters, Stephanie Babb, is starting a nonprofit, Brian’s Advocacy Brigade for Victims and Veterans.
 She says that if legislation BABVV has been working on had been in place, things could have been different.
 She says Brian’s Bill would develop a system that would let police know that they should take an extra moment with veterans or call in first responders from the Veterans Administration.

-CLDC is raising money to fund an independent investigation into Landeros’ death, and donations in his memory can be made at cldc.org/donate.
+CLDC is raising money to fund an independent investigation into Landeros’ death, and donations in their memory can be made at cldc.org/donate.

 A GoFundMe has also been started for the two Landeros children at GoFundMe.com/landeros-girls.